fabiogiglietto/CooRnet_ImgTxt/README.md

 ![](images/img2.png)

 Copy the link to the CSV file (you may also want to download it as the file won't be permanently stored).
-Past the link in the script.
+Paste the link in the script.
 Please use [blueapp.r](https://github.com/fabiogiglietto/CooRnet_ImgTxt/blob/main/blueapp.R) for a Facebook search or [rainbowapp.r](https://github.com/fabiogiglietto/CooRnet_ImgTxt/blob/main/rainbowapp.R) for an Instagram search.

 ![](images/img3.png)